top of page

 Porcelain slabs and uPVC looked the most low-maintained since they do not require regular treatment, painting and mold removal as they resist stains, mold, and weather damage.

-Yes, materials like WPC, fiber cement, Porcelain slabs, and even some types of HPLs are made from recycled or sustainable components, offering environmentally conscious choices for your home’s exterior.
+Yes, materials like WPC, fiber cement, porcelain slabs, and even some types of HPLs are made from recycled or sustainable components, making them excellent sustainable cladding materials for environmentally conscious homeowners.

 Comments